-ANDHRA UNIVERSITY SCHOOL OF CHEMISTRY REVISED SYLLABUS FOR PHYSICAL CHEMISTRY SPECIALIZATION SEMESTER-I

-PAPER-II: INORGANIC CHEMISTRY-I (With effect from the admitted batch of 2021-2022 academic year)
+ANDHRA UNIVERSITY SCHOOL OF CHEMISTRY M.Sc CHEMISTRY (PREVIOUS) SYLLABUS SEMESTER-I PAPER-II: INORGANIC CHEMISTRY-I (Effective from the admitted batch of 2021-2022)

-- CO1: Acquiretheknowledgeon applications of VSEPR, Valence Bond and Molecular orbital theories in explaining thestructures of simple molecules and role of p and d orbitals in pi bonding. - CO2: Understand the concept of MO theory to square planar $(PtCl_4^{2})$ and Octahedral complexes $(CoF_6^{3}, Co(NH_3)6^{3})$.
-And Walsh diagram for H2O molecule - CO3: Apply theknowledgeandunderstandingofUnderstand the Orgel and Tanabe-Sugano diagrams for $d^1 d^9$ octahedral and tetrahedral transition metal complexes of 3d series tonewly prepared metal complexes - CO4: Develop interest in the areas of magnetic properties of transition and inner transition metal complexes spin and orbital moments quenching of orbital momentum by crystal fields in complexes. - CO5: To understand the concept of Term symbols and Electronic spectra and Magnetic properties of complexes
+- CO 1: Acquire the knowledge on applications of VSEPR, Valence Bond and Molecular orbital theories in explaining the structures of simple molecules and role of p and d orbitals in pi bonding. - CO 2: Understand the concept of MO theory to square planar ($PtCl_4^{2-}$) and Octahedral complexes (CoF_6^{3-} , $Co (NH_3)6^{3+}$).
+And Walsh diagram for H2O molecule - CO 3: Apply the knowledge and understanding of Understand the Orgel and Tanabe-Sugano diagrams for $d^1 d^9$ octahedral and tetrahedral transition metal complexes of 3d series to newly prepared metal complexes - CO 4: Develop interest in the areas of magnetic properties of transition and inner transition metal complexes spin and orbital moments quenching of orbital momentum by crystal fields in complexes. - CO5: To understand the concept of Term symbols and electronic spectra and Magnetic properties of complexes

-LearningOutcomes: Attheendofthecourse, the learners should be able to:
+Learning Outcomes: At the end of the course, the learners should be able to:

-- LO1: Explainidea of structure and bonding theories of inorganic compounds - LO2: InterpretWalsh diagram for other liner and bent molecules - LO3: Introduce electron counting rules for higher boranes - LO4: Analyse the preparation and structures of heteropoly acids - LO5: Understanding structure and bonding in coordination compounds - LO6: Explain selections rules, Tanabe-Sugano diagrams.
-Orgel diagrams - LO7: Experimentally Identify the covalency in metal complexes. - LO8: To calculate the magnetic susceptibility of metal complexes - LO9: Understand and analyse structure-property correlation of coordination compounds - LO10: Design new coordination compounds based on a fundamental understanding of their electronic properties
+- LO 1: Explain idea of structure and bonding theories of inorganic compounds - LO 2: Interpret Walsh diagram for other liner and bent molecules - LO 3: Introduce electron counting rules for higher boranes - LO 4: Analyse the preparation and structures of heteropoly acids - LO 5: Understanding structure and bonding in coordination compounds - LO 6: Explain selections rules, Tanabe-Sugano diagrams.
+Orgel diagrams - LO7: Experimentally Identify the covalency in metal complexes. - LO8: To calculate the magnetic susceptibility of metal complexes

+LO9: understand and analyse structure-property correlation of coordination compounds

+LO10:design new coordination compounds based on a fundamental understanding of their electronic properties